See the latest vacancies and find out about working for MSF UKJobs in the UK

-The most crisis-prone parts of the developing world will be mapped within two years.
+The most crisis-prone parts of the developing world need mapping.
 With your help we can directly improve the lives of some of the planet’s most vulnerable people.

 This is the aim of the Missing Maps Project, an open, collaborative initiative founded by Médecins Sans Frontières/Doctors Without Borders (MSF), the British Red Cross, the American Red Cross and the Humanitarian OpenStreetMap Team (HOT).